Basic guide for you who are new to thyroid issues

-I think this stuff about Anti-tpo is what I really wish I had known from the start.
+This stuff about Anti-TPO is one of the things I really wish I had known from the start.
 Plus optimal levels.
+Plus iodine deficiency.
 I went to an expensive, functional clinic in Oslo a few years into my disease.
 I had food intolerance tests, which showed that I could not tolerate wheat, rye or barley.
-The doctor then said, you can try eating dinkel instead!
+The doctor then said, you can try eating spelt instead!
 What a mistake!
-If you cannot tolerate these other gluten containing cereals, you will not be able to tolerate dinkel either.
+If you cannot tolerate these other gluten containing cereals, you will not be able to tolerate spelt either.

 What if I don't have a thyroid?

 If you have had your whole or parts of your thyroid removed, then it is very important that you are not being underdosed from the get go.
 It’s a big deal, having our body’s power station removed.
 And if there has been cancer or suspicion of cancer, even more so.

 So the last thing you need, is being left with too low thyroid levels.
 In Norway, they often start people who have had a thyoidectomy on 150 mcg.
 A common dose for people without a thyroid is 175 mcg T4 medicine.
 But in Denmark I often see people get as little as 100 mcg.
 And becoming very sick and under dosed.

 If you have had only part of your thyroid removed, I believe they often wait a bit and see, how things turn out.
 Just keep an eye on it yourself.
 Look at your blood tests, and don’t live too long with low levels.
 I would think it would be better to give some medicine, and rather decrease dose if one becomes hyper.